The Top 5 Chinese Search Engines You Need To Know About

 The UC Browser Effect

-You may be wondering why you should keep Shenma in mind when planning for Chinese search engines.
-The answer lies in its deep integration with one of China’s most significant mobile web browsers, the UC Browser.
+You may be wondering why you should keep Shenma in mind when planning for other Chinese search engines.
+The answer lies in its deep integration with one of China’s most significant mobile search web browsers, the UC Browser.
 Since Shenma is a mobile-first Chinese search engine, UC Browser’s 500 million users is certainly a market that you don’t want to miss out on.

 UC Browser’s Shenma integration includes: